-The entire student body meets weekly for a formal worship service.
+K-8 students meet weekly for a formal worship service.
 A monthly mission emphasis helps make the child aware that God's work is not limited to our area.
 Members of the staff, local clergy, and other Lutheran church workers take turns leading chapel services.